Have you heard of a somatic coach, and are wondering what somatic coaching is?

 What is somatics?

-Somatics refers to the body.
+The word “somatic” refers to the body.
 Somatic coaching helps people gain insight by looking at both 1) tuning into and tracking their physical sensations and 2) emotions, perceptions and experiences.
-Somatics is a term used in therapeutic work that involves the body, to indicate that the approach is based on the soma, or “the body as perceived from within”.
+Somatics is a term used in therapeutic work that involves the body.
+The word “somatic” indicates that the approach is based on the soma, or “the body as perceived from within”.

 Somatic techniques may be used in coaching, therapy, bodywork, psychotherapy, dance, or spiritual practices.